 On 22 May Uxbridge reviewed the regiment for the fourth time, and subsequently the Prince of Orange and a Prussian General were to come and review them too.
 The Greys had caused a stir in the army, they were considered by many to be the finest dragoon regiment in the Low Countries and they had became the showpieces of the cavalry division.
 This was an honour usually given to the light cavalry, or Household troops.
 The Greys were being trotted out whenever important generals wished to see the British dragoons.

-The highlight of the “Phoney War” came for the whole cavalry division on 29th, when the entire corps of some 11,000 men and horses formed up on the meadows of the Sheldelbeke for a grand review, attended by the Duke of Wellington, the Earl of Uxbridge, the Prince of Orange and Field Marshal Blucher.
+The highlight of the “Phoney War” came for the whole cavalry division on 29 May, when the entire corps of some 11,000 men and horses formed up on the lush meadows of the Sheldelbeke for a grand review.
+It was attended by the Duke of Wellington, the Earl of Uxbridge, the Prince of Orange and Field Marshal Blucher.
 The Duke seemed pleased by the appearance of the division, full of glittering hussars and artillerymen, dashing light dragoons, and a galaxy of splendid heavy cavalry out of which the Greys remained conspicuous due to their distinctive mounts.

-On the 9th of June Ponsonby held another Brigade field day, after which he proclaimed that he felt very fortunate to command such a fine corps, and that he felt sure victory would be theirs whenever and wherever they met the enemy.
+On the 9 June, Ponsonby held another Brigade field day, after which he proclaimed that he felt very fortunate to command such a fine corps, and that he felt sure, victory would be theirs whenever and wherever they met the enemy.

 The March to Quatre Bras.